 - £150 contributes to the development of our online library

 - £500 pays for one teachers’ masterclass

 - £1,000 enables us to host one Schools Outreach session

 - £2,500 covers the cost of a special event for 200 state secondary school pupils

 To remember us in your will please download our Legacies Brochure, which contains some suggested wording.
 Your will is a legal document, and we would strongly recommend that you seek independent legal advice when making or amending it.
 If you would like to discuss your gift in more detail, or if you would like to let us know that you have already made provision for the RSL in your will, please contact Lucy Howard-Taylor: email@example.com or call 020 7845 4678.

 A word from our President Emeritus

 The Royal Society of Literature honours English writing at its finest.
 Through talks, debates and readings we help to celebrate the past and vitalise the future.
 But our work can never be taken for granted.
 We rely not only on membership subscriptions, but on the generosity of donors.
 Legacies bequeathed in a will, even modest ones, can be especially important.

 I myself will be bequeathing to the Royal Society of Literature the earnings from my books.
 I feel sure there could be no recipient more worthy.
-Others who I am aware have made provision for the RSL in their wills include the President Emeritus, Michael Holroyd, and Giles St Aubyn, who will be leaving a substantial sum to fund grants for writers of non-fiction early in their careers.
+Others who I am aware have made provision for the RSL in their wills include President Emeritus, Michael Holroyd, and Giles St Aubyn, who has left a substantial sum to fund grants for writers of non-fiction early in their careers.